Theme

 Why readers may notice it

 Agent skills are becoming a reusable capability layer around AI agents.
-NVIDIA Skills is useful to track because it focuses on how teams can inspect, install, and govern those reusable capabilities rather than only sharing loose prompt folders.
+The reason to watch NVIDIA Skills is that it focuses on how teams can inspect, install, and govern those reusable capabilities rather than only sharing loose prompt folders.

 What readers may want to know